- University grading system

 Before an incomplete is reported, there should be, in the judgment of the instructor, a reasonable probability that the student can complete the course successfully without attending class sessions again.

 Note: A student should never register again for any course to remove a previously recorded incomplete unless the "I" grade has been converted to "F." This conversion of the "I" must be done prior to re-enrollment.
-The grade earned in repetition will supersede the "F" recorded, according to the established policy for course repetition.
+For undergraduates, the highest grade earned in repetition will be accepted in the GPA.
+For graduates, the most recent grade earned will be calculated in the GPA.
+See the undergraduate and graduate course repeat policies for more information.

 An instructor may request to change a final grade for an undergraduate course three semesters immediately following the close of the semester in which the grade is first recorded, excluding summer.
-The instructor and department chair authorize the change by signing a "Change of Grade" form and forwarding it to the appropriate dean for signature.
-The dean will then file it with the Office of Records and Registration.
+The instructor and department chair authorize the change through the change of grade process.
+Approval from the dean of the college/school associated with the student's primary major is required as well as processing by the Office of Records and Registration.

 All departments have established policies and procedures which enable students to appeal final grades.
 These policies and procedures outline the progression of a formal appeal and specify who, if anyone, is empowered to change a final grade.
 All appeals for a final grade change must be initiated in writing through the department in question during the semester immediately following the semester in which the grade was earned.
 A copy of each department’s policies and procedures are filed in the office of the appropriate dean.